 High pressure inside your filter will often lead to issues such as cracked laterals, cracked tank, and occasionally your filter lid will blow.
 High pressure in your tank can be due to a few issues, firstly the filter is the incorrect size for the pump, which means the pump is pushing more litres per minute and the filter can not keep up.
 Pressure can build up if your cartridges are dirty or your sand needs backwashing as the flow of water is being interrupted, you can get similar issues if the filter lines are clogged.

 Low pressure can also cause problems by impacting the pool circulation, the key areas to check if you have low pressure are, your pump strainer basket and impeller, if they are filled with debris then the water flow will be decreased leading to low pressure in your filter.
 Clogged skimmers or stuck weirs can also cause pressure issues.
 Always check your pressure gauge is working correctly, it should return to zero when the pump is turned off.

-Firstly we suggest a deep clean and backwash of pool whilst running your filter continuously.
+Firstly we suggest a deep clean and backwash of the pool whilst running your filter continuously.
 Then shock treat your pool and rebalance it.
-Keep the filter running until the red algae has disappeared, to avoid recurrence deep clean all objects that have been in your pool such as swimming customers, toys, floats and nets to ensure that no bacteria is reintroduced.
+Keep the filter running until the red algae have disappeared, to avoid recurrence deep clean all objects that have been in your pool such as swimming customers, toys, floats, and nets to ensure that no bacteria is reintroduced.